Montana lawmaker silenced but not silent, vows to fight on

 People are also reading…

 Lawmakers made the move in retaliation for her participation in a protest that disrupted Monday's floor session.
-Protestors upset that she was prevented from taking part in House debates after making her comments packed the gallery and chanted “Let her speak!”
+Protesters upset that she was prevented from taking part in House debates after making her comments packed the gallery and chanted, “Let her speak!”

-She stood by the remarks even after House Speaker Matt Regier said they violated decorum rules and demanded she apologized.
+She stood by the remarks even after House Speaker Matt Regier said they violated decorum rules and demanded that she apologize.

 "The Montana House will not be bullied,” Regier said this week.
 He said the only person preventing Zephyr from speaking was Zephyr herself.